chiselstrike/chiselstrike/docusaurus/docs/Intro/first.md

 [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 and returns the corresponding [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response).
 In this above example, we simply returns a string wrapped as a JSON value.
-It uses a helper function `responseFromJson`.
+Where it is obvious that an object is being returned (this will be explained soon), explicit calls to `responseFromJson` are not needed.

 ## Our First Model

 Next, let's add the ability to save and load comments.

-We need to define what types of data we are going to save and load.
+First, we need to define what types of data we are going to save and load.

-This is where backend models come in -- models use typescript to describe what kind of data you want to store.
+This is where backend models come in -- models use Typescript to describe what kind of data you want to store.

 Create a file in `my-backend/models/BlogComment.ts`: